 Bruce Chalmer, PhD

-Dr. Chalmer has been helping individuals, couples, and families in private practice for over thirty years.
+Dr. Chalmer has been helping individuals, couples, and families in private practice for nearly thirty years.
 His practice is now focused on couples (he is no longer accepting new individual clients).
 He brings to this work a wide-ranging curiosity and intelligence, an ability to connect with people with warmth and humor, and a deep respect for the dignity of each person.

 Dr. Chalmer’s therapeutic style reflects his understanding that we heal primarily through relationship.
 While his work is informed by his expertise in research methods (on the way to his Ph.D. in psychology, he obtained a Master’s degree in statistics, and wrote a textbook on the subject, published in 1986), and he incorporates research-based techniques in his work, Dr. Chalmer recognizes that the power of therapy is in human connection.
 He is guided by theory, but sees you as a person, not a diagnosis.